LezaMalik/Programming_Concepts/README.md

 ## Programming Concepts
-*Following are some of the important programming concepts.*
+*Following are some of the important concepts of programming.*